 Banff National Park

 Whether you’re heading to the Rockies in summer or winter (hint: winter looks amazing!), Johnson Canyon has something for everyone.
 Formed from years of erosion by the Johnston Creek, the Canyon walls host a fascinating array of rock layers, waterfalls, and trails to wander down.
-Located in Banff National Park, Johnston is a favorite destination on a Canadian Rockies summer journey.
+Located in Banff National Park, Johnston is a must see attraction year round.
 But I’ll admit, I think this attraction shines best in winter when you can go ice walking.

 Jasper National Park